 features & specs

 The Sienna's one of the best-selling minivans in America, and for good reason.
-It's spacious, safe, posts good fuel economy figures, and vies with the Honda Odyssey with its flexible-seating game--though both still lose that scrimmage to the Dodge Grand Caravan and Chrysler Town & Country.
+It's spacious, safe, posts good fuel economy figures, and vies with the Honda Odyssey with its flexible-seating game--though both still lose that scrimmage to Chrysler's pair of people-haulers, the Dodge Grand Caravan and Chrysler Town & Country.

 Few of us shop for minivans based on style, but Toyota at least makes the effort to bring the Sienna into a modern flow.
 The front end shares the latest Toyota design cues, with a low grille that tapers upward softly into a roofline that does nothing to upset tradition--not like the Honda Odyssey's lightning-bolt side cue, or the Nissan Quest's ape of the Ford Flex.
 It's a tidy take, free of controversy, and full of utility, since the regular, rectangular shape plays out directly into vast interior space.
 The cockpit's styled with a bit of drama, and a bit too much grainy plastic, but it's organized with care.

 Minivans are all about space and functionality.
 At more than 200 inches long, and more than 78 inches wide, the Sienna's a big van.
 There's space everywhere, even in the third row.
 The front seats get a regal seating position, and even in the second row, a pair of airline-style reclining bucket seats are available (now only on front-drive Limited models).
 The basic bench is comfortable, with expansive head and leg room--and it slides on an elongated track so that either second- or third-row leg room can be expanded.
 It also aids in loading passengers into the third row.
 The second-row seat can be removed entirely, but does not fold away into the floor--the Chrysler minivans' special trick.
 The third-row seat does fold flat, and with it stowed and the middle seats pushed forward, the Sienna has 150 cubic feet of cargo space.